Paul Joseph Nussbaum: Priesthood

-Nussbaum was ordained to the priesthood for the Congregation of the Passion in Rio De Janeiro by Archbishop João Fernando Santiago Esberard on May 20, 1894. the Passionists then sent him to Argentina as a missionary.
+Nussbaum was ordained to the priesthood for the Congregation of the Passion in Rio de Janeiro in Brazil by Archbishop João Fernando Santiago Esberard on May 20, 1894.
+The Passionists then sent Nussbaum to Argentina as a missionary.
 Nussbaum returned to the United States in 1904 to first serve as a curate in a parish in West Hoboken, New Jersey, then in Dunkirk, New York.
 From 1908 to 1913, Nussbaum was a consultor for St. Paul of the Cross Province.

 Bishop of Corpus Christi

 On April 4, 1913, Nussbaum was appointed as the first bishop of the newly erected Diocese of Corpus Christi by Pope Pius X. He received his episcopal consecration on May 20, 1913, from Archbishop Giovanni Bonzano, with Bishops John O'Connor and Charles McDonnell serving as co-consecrators, in West Hoboken.
 He was the first Passionist to be appointed bishop in the United States.
 Nussbaum was installed at Corpus Christi Cathedral on June 8, 1913.

 As bishop, Nussbaum founded St. Ann's Society for married women, and promoted the Forty Hours' Devotion and daily communion.
 He also emphasized Catholic education and doubled the number of parochial schools in the diocese.
 In 1918, Nussbaum was seriously injured in a train accident from which he never fully recovered.
-During his tenure, he welcomed into the diocese many Mexican priests and nuns who were forced to flee Mexico due to the Mexican Revolution.
+During his tenure, he welcomed into the diocese many Mexican priests and nuns who were forced to flee Mexico due to the Mexican Revolution of 1910 to 1920.
 He set up Duns Scots College in Hebbronville, Texas, to train seminarians for future service in Mexico.